(248) 837-5090

 This distinction matters in Warren because many properties have older concrete, compacted soil, narrow side-yard access, mature trees, utility constraints, or grade changes from previous renovations.
 A good estimate should not jump straight to a plant list.
 It should start with how the property drains, how the space will be used, what maintenance level is realistic, and whether future phases are likely.

-Question 2: How Early Should You Book in Warren?
+Question 2: How Early Should You Book Landscaping in Warren?

 For spring and early summer landscaping, start the conversation before the schedule is full.
 Late winter through early spring is the best planning window for design-build landscaping, drainage correction, bed renovation, sod installation, retaining walls, and patio-connected landscape upgrades.
 Once the ground thaws, demand increases quickly because homeowners across Southeast Michigan start seeing the same winter damage at the same time.